— Karim E. Sirgi, MD, MBA, FCAP – CAP Foundation President

 Dr. Garrett is a native of Philadelphia and currently practices general surgical and cytopathology as a locum tenens pathologist.
 He received his undergraduate degree at Muhlenberg College in Allentown, Pennsylvania, and his medical degree from the Philadelphia College of Osteopathic Medicine.
 He completed his residency in AP/CP in the Army at Tripler Army Medical Center in Hawaii, and later in career a fellowship in cytopathology at Drexel University in Philadelphia.
 After residency, he served for ten years as a staff pathologist in the US Army, both at the 34th General Hospital in Augsburg, Germany, and at Letterman Army Medical Center in San Francisco.
 After leaving the military, he entered private practice in the San Francisco Bay Area working in both the hospital and outpatient settings.

-Dr. Garrett currently serves as Chair of PathPAC, the CAP’s bipartisan political action committee that solely represents pathologists at the federal level.
+Dr. Garrett previously served as Chair of PathPAC, the CAP’s bipartisan political action committee that solely represents pathologists at the federal level.
 In addition, he is a member of the CAP Inspection Process Committee and is actively involved in the international accreditation program.
 Dr. Garrett is board certified in anatomic and clinical pathology with sub-specialty board certification in cytopathology.

 Dr. Janes recently retired from the US Centers for Disease Control and Prevention (CDC), where she served as a senior health scientist in the Office of the Associate Director of Policy, has worked broadly in the area of public health and health outcomes, and is a specialist in health data policy and evidence-based processes.
 She completed her doctoral studies at Georgetown University in cell biology and received an MS in biostatistics from the University of Illinois at Chicago.
 While at CDC, she worked closely with the Centers for Medicare and Medicaid Services (CMS) on implementation of the Affordable Care Act, and its impact on public health programs and community-based services.